streamcode9/software-design/README.md

 anti-planing.
 Adding new features into empty or sample project step by step if needed without further planing of system evolution (architecture, features, etc) and building proper backbones of the system.
-  Such code contains of workarounds and hacks.
+  Such code consist of workarounds and hacks.

 ### It does work!